Building access to resources who are in need.

 Who We Are

-549-HOPE is a central call line for those with short-term needs.
+The Drop-in Center is available for those with short-term needs.
 We partner with local churches and private donors to provide funds to fill the need gaps in Western Montana.
 A central intake system helps eliminate duplication of services and resources and maps out a plan forward for each individual.
 We also help individuals find, secure, and maintain housing and are considered a “front door access point.”

-Our 549-HOPE coordinators help identify opportunities to self-resolve, negotiate payments, sign up for assistance programs, and explore other creative solutions.
+Our Drop-in Center coordinators help identify opportunities to self-resolve, negotiate payments, sign up for assistance programs, and explore other creative solutions.
 Assistance provided includes rent or utility assistance, fuel and food gift cards, items needed for work, clothing, shoes, obtaining IDs, and other basic necessities.

 Hundreds of thousands of dollars in community resources are saved each year by advocating and collaborating with our community partners to come up with alternatives.
 Hundreds of individuals and families are helped with basic needs, prevention from becoming homeless, and diversion out of homelessness.

-We are partners with the Missoula Coordinated Entry System and the 10 year plan to end homelessness.
-We work with other organizations, called stake holders, throughout Missoula and Ravalli counties, to fill the gap and help those who don’t qualify for government services.
+We partner with the Missoula Coordinated Entry System and the 10 year plan to end homelessness.
+We work with other organizations to fill the gap and help those who don’t qualify for government services.
 Working together means a greater collective impact… because the goal is to help all who are in need!

 From our clients